KarolinHem/TESTING/ejbca-ce-docker-hub.md

 ### Community Support

-The Community software is open source and community-supported; there is no support SLA, but a helpful best-effort Community.
+EJBCA Community is open source and community-supported; there is no support SLA, but a helpful best-effort community is available.

-### Enterprise Support

-The Enterprise Edition is a licensed software backed by professional support services.
-Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

-### Resources

 Need guidance or want to report an issue?
 Head over to [GitHub Discussions](https://github.com/Keyfactor/ejbca-ce/discussions) or [Issues](https://github.com/Keyfactor/ejbca-ce/issues).

 For more information about how to engage in the community, see: [Engage in the EJBCA Community](https://www.ejbca.org/engage/)

+### Enterprise Support

+EJBCA Enterprise is a licensed software backed by professional support services.
+Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

 ## Open-Source License

-EJBCA Community Edition is licensed under the **[LGPL license](https://opensource.org/licenses/lgpl-license.html)**.
+EJBCA Community is licensed under the **[LGPL license](https://opensource.org/licenses/lgpl-license.html)**.

 ## Tutorials